stridecolossus/JOVE/docs/blog/part-2-triangle/command-sequence.md

 }
 ```

-Finally we hard-code the draw command to render the triangle vertices:
+Finally the draw command is hard-coded to render the triangle vertices:

 ```java
 Command draw = (api, handle) -> api.vkCmdDraw(handle, 3, 1, 0, 0);
 ```

-This specifies the three triangles vertices, in a single instance, both starting at index zero.
-We will implement a proper builder for draw commands in a later chapter.
+This specifies three triangles vertices, in a single instance, both starting at index zero.
+A proper builder for draw commands will be implemented in a later chapter.

-Finally we add the API methods for the new commands to the render pass library:
+Finally the new drawing command are added to the render pass library:

 ```java
 interface Library {